 - fill in HEPTAPOD_CHANGELOG Be sure to include the changes related to the stabler branches.
 If needed copy them from the stabler release branches, as these won't get merged.

 - update HEPTAPOD_SHELL_VERSION if needed

 - update the requirements files in the python subdirectory if needed

-- once the topic is published by CI, pull
+- once the topic is published, maybe pull

 create a tag on the release branch head without a topic (run

 - push the tag, don't publish it yet.
 The tag pipeline will push the source tarball to download.h.n and push a commit to reference it and a tag in Omnibus.
 The resulting pipeline in Omnibus will build the package for Ubuntu, then the Docker image, then trigger a full run of the functional tests on it, as a pipeline on heptapod-tests.